miaad-akbari/Flask-App/README.md

-**City** and temperature and humidity registration project
+City and temperature and humidity registration project

-This project contains the information of Tehran city in the form of json, and the program reads the data from the json file and stores it in the database.
+This project contains temperature and humidity information of a city written in Batflask and displayed to the user as json.
+This program reads the data from the json file and stores it in the database.

-#1
+And in two types of container and orchestration infrastructure.

-`git pull`
+##Run app with python

 #2
 run with python appplication